parisepigenetics/bibs/_training/cluster_training_2609.md

 ## Optional: use a file explorer

-In you don't use OnDemand or JupyterHub, you can use the file manager from GNOME to navigate easily on iPOP-UP file server.
+In you don't use Open OnDemand or JupyterHub, you can use the file manager from GNOME to navigate easily on iPOP-UP file server.
 - Open the file manager `Fichiers`.
 - Click on `Autres emplacements` on the side bar.
 - In the bar `Connexion à un serveur`, type `sftp://ipop-up.rpbs.univ-paris-diderot.fr/` and press the enter key.
-- Enter your login and password.
+- Enter your cluster login and password.

 This way, you can modify your files directly using any local **text editor**.